 - Season the chicken pieces with salt and pepper then add the chicken thighs to the skillet/pan, skin side down and cook 7-10 minutes to sear the skin.
 Once the skin has turned golden brown, flip over and cook another 7 minutes on the other side.
 Remove the chicken from the skillet/pan and set aside.

 - Pour the oil remaining in the pan out then return it to the heat.
-Add the red wine, stock and bay leaf.
+Add the red wine, chicken broth and bay leaf.
 Stir and scrape the bottom of the pan to remove any sticky bits.

-- Remove from the oven, season with additional salt, pepper and thyme if needed and enjoy.
+- Remove from the oven, season with additional salt, black pepper and more thyme if needed and enjoy.

 Notes